 When the Caring Stopped

-She wanted to pinpoint the exact moment when her mouth stopped saying; "I don't care" and her heart stopped caring.
+She wanted to pinpoint the exact moment when she stopped saying; "I don't care."

 She wanted to recall that clarity of thought, that neutrality of spirit, and mark it, celebrate it, in some way designate it the Day I Stopped Caring.